daveboulden/gp-basic-songchooser/README.md

 * Windows - `build.cmd`
 * Mac - `build.sh`

 The build script will automatically scan your `content` directory and embed the HTML, CSS, JavaScript and image asset files into your project.
-The encoded files are stored in the `embedding` directory thay will be generated the first time you build the project.
+The encoded files are stored in the `embedding` directory that will be generated the first time you build the project.
 It will also download the latest version of the [Saucer](saucer-url) library which is the abstraction layer between your code and the web-rendering framework appropriate to your platform.
 [Saucer](saucer-url) will then, in turn, automatically download the latest version of the web-rendering framework appropriate to your PC or Mac (currently `WebView2` on Windows or `Qt5/6` on Mac).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>